markshild/TravelBucket/README.md

-This is my angular app..
+Hello,

-I have just started it, and it doesn't have angular yet, but it will!
+This is my first real angular app, angular on rails.
+It is not live yet, as I am still working on it.
+Needs some major CSS and other issues as well.
+We will see...